Kyle-Keith/YARA-Analyzer-Docker/README.md

 README: YARA Docker Image Creation and Analysis Tool

 This Bash script is designed to streamline the creation of Docker containers for YARA rule analysis, manage dependencies, and execute Python scripts within the Docker environment.
-It provides a comprehensive solution for users looking to validate and analyze YARA rules efficiently.
+It provides a comprehensive solution for users looking to validate, repair, and analyze YARA rules efficiently.
 Features:

     Automated Docker container setup for YARA rule analysis.